Urstadt Biddle Properties

-Urstadt Biddle Properties, Inc. is a real estate investment trust based in Greenwich, Connecticut that primarily invests in shopping centers in New York, New Jersey, and Connecticut.
+Urstadt Biddle Properties, Inc. was a real estate investment trust based in Greenwich, Connecticut that primarily invested in shopping centers in New York, New Jersey, and Connecticut.
 As of October 31, 2021, the company owned interests in 79 properties comprising 5.1 million square feet of gross leasable area.
+The company was merged with Regency Centers Corp on August 18, 2023.